NEW ISO Standard for Occ Health and Safety

 Following a review of how the scheme is going the separate domain for NHS establishments have been incorporated into the main domains which is a good idea as they never really worked well.
-There is also recommendations for ways of engaging with a purchaser and how SEQOHS are going to link with physiotherapists which seems a bit random to me.
+There are also recommendations for ways of engaging with a purchaser and how SEQOHS are going to link with physiotherapists which seems a bit random to me.

 Female Genital Mutilation